Hetty Lui McKinnon

 Hetty Lui McKinnon is an Australian Chinese vegetarian/plant-based/vegan cookbook author, recipe developer, food writer, and James Beard Award finalist and winner.
-She has written five cookbooks with the fifth, Tenderheart: A Cookbook About Vegetables and Unbreakable Family Bonds winning the James Beard Award for Vegetable Focused Cooking in 2024.
+She has written six cookbooks with the fifth, Tenderheart: A Cookbook About Vegetables and Unbreakable Family Bonds winning the James Beard Award for Vegetable Focused Cooking in 2024.

 Early life

 McKinnon was born in Sydney to Chinese immigrant parents from Guangdong, China.
 Her father immigrated in the late 50s and her mother arrived in the early 1960s.
 She has two siblings and is the youngest sibling.

 McKinnon's father worked at the Flemington Markets as an importer and exporter of bananas.
 He brought fresh produce back for his family, which had a huge influence on McKinnon's later cooking.
 McKinnon's father died in 1989, when she was 15 years old.

 McKinnon's Australian upbringing and cross-cultural experiences profoundly shaped her.
 She recalls feeling like a minority outside of her home while also growing up in a traditional Chinese household.
 McKinnon has stated that food was central to her family, calling it a "common language."
 Although McKinnon grew up eating her mother's Cantonese food, she did not really cook in her childhood.

 When she was a 15-year-old high school student, McKinnon's career advisor dissuaded her from becoming a journalist, and encouraged her to study public relations instead.